department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/patterns/prefill/Help-users-to-Know-when-their-information-is-prefilled.md

 # Help users to...
 Know when their information is prefilled
 `USE WITH CAUTION: CANDIDATE OR AVAILABLE?`

 Follow this pattern to help users know when their information will be prefilled for them in an application.

-View the [Help users to...
-Update their prefilled information](#link to other pattern) pattern if you're looking for guidance on helping users update this prefilled information.
+View [Help users to...
+Update their prefilled information](#link to other pattern) for guidance on helping users update this prefilled information.

 ### Resources
 - [Research](Link to research repo filtered for issues containing pattern label [like this](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues?q=is%3Aissue+label%3A%22DSC%3A+Help%20users%20know%20how%20their%20info%20is%20updated%22))